zrythm/zrythm/doc/user/editing/piano-roll.rst

 of a note is reached, and a note off signal when the end position of a note is reached.

-Editing inside the MIDI arranger is covered in :ref:`edit-tools` and :ref:`common-operations`.

 Velocity Editor
 ---------------
 There is another arranger at the bottom of the MIDI arranger